Boahan/video-streaming-Webapp/README.md

 * **Static web hosting services:** Netlify, Vercel, GitHub Pages.
 * **Cloud platforms:** Heroku, AWS, Google Cloud Platform.

+**Important**

+Agora is a paas and it generates a temporary token key which is only valid upto 24 hours after that you need to regenerate it.

 **Further Development:**

 The application can be further customized and extended to include features like: